neuqs0035/python-weather-notifier/README.md

-# 📍🌐 Python Weather Notfifier 🌦️🌍
+# 📍🌐 Python Weather Notifier 🌦️🌍

 Python script for automatic weather notifications every 2 hours based on your location. 🌦️📧